Loading

 • Consent to and pass a National Service Criminal History Check

-• Be available to serve full-time (35 hours per week) from October 2025 to July 2026
+• Be available to serve full-time (35 hours per week) for the duration of the program

 Stories of Service